Daphne Jackson Trust: History

 The Fellowship scheme was started by Daphne Jackson, the first female professor of physics in the UK.
 Over the course of her career she met many clever and highly qualified scientists who were reduced to taking low-level jobs because they had taken a career break.
 Drawing attention to this frustrating situation, Jackson observed, "Imagine a society that would allow Marie Curie to stack shelves in a supermarket simply because she took a career break for family reasons."

 Deciding that this was a waste of talent and investment, in 1985 she began a pilot scheme that enabled women to return to their careers.

 The pilot scheme enabled talented women to return to their careers in science, engineering and technology (SET) after a break by offering Fellowships composed of a retraining programme linked to a challenging research or development project, with the overall focus put firmly on improving future employment potential of the individual.
 The key objective was that the Fellowship should help re-establish professional expertise as well as personal confidence, within an appropriately supportive environment, with significantly improved job prospects at the end.
 A total of 27 fellows successfully completed fellowships during the pilot scheme, which ran during the late 1980s.

 Jackson left a legacy after her death in 1991 which enabled the Daphne Jackson Trust to be established in 1992.
 The physicist Elizabeth (Betty) Johnson was a major force in the establishment of the Daphne Jackson Trust.
 Johnson had been one of the first Daphne Jackson Fellows in 1986 at Imperial College London.
 Betty Johnson was appointed a MBE in the Queen's Birthday Honours list of 2002 in recognition of this work.

 The Trust named its 100th fellow in 2002 and has gone on to work with many more returners.
 The Trust took its first male fellow in 2003, and now works with both men and women.
 In 2016 the Trust celebrated thirty years of Daphne Jackson Fellowships.

+In 2020, the Trust expanded remit into Art & Humanities research, making fellowship available to all researchers in all disciplines.
+In 2021 a New Research Technical Professional Fellowships piloted for professionals returning to careers with more technical and skills specialisms.
+In 2024 the Trust held its biggest conference yet: "Your Research, Your way" and its 500th Fellowship was awarded.